skyatmoon/CHoiCe-Dataset/README.md

 # Cursive-Handwriting-Dataset
+The data of the dataset is collected from Professor Tom Gedeon and the complete handwriting paper of the CEDAR handwriting dataset.
 A Cursive Handwriting Dataset with 62 classes cursive handwriting letters, "0-9, a-z, A-Z",\
 each class at least have 40 pictures,the data is still updating